Estimate Time8 min

 What’s next for America’s national debt?

-Even as the campaigns roll on, the clock is also ticking toward the expiration of the 2023 agreement, which suspended the limit on the amount of new debt the government can issue.
-The current suspension of the so-called debt ceiling ends on January 1, 2025.
-Congress and the Biden administration must reach an agreement to avoid a potential default on the government’s debt.
-While a default is not in the cards, the process of reaching an agreement to avoid one could be as drawn out and contentious as it has typically been in the past.
+The federal government is nearing the expiration of the 2023 agreement which suspended the limit on the amount of new debt the government can issue.
+While a default is not in the cards, the process of reaching an agreement to avoid one could be drawn out and contentious as it has often been in the past.

 Of course, raising the debt ceiling will be better than a default, but it does not address the potential long-term impacts of ever-rising government debt.
 Nor does it prevent ratings agencies and investors from having their say about rising debts and worsening governance.
 In 2011, Congress lifted the debt ceiling, but the credit rating agency Standard & Poor's still downgraded the US credit rating to AA+, one step below the best rating of AAA.
 Standard & Poor's cited the growing deficit and the prolonged debate as reasons for the downgrade.

 Less foreseeable is how much more the debt could potentially grow if the US were to face an economic or military crisis.
 While the debt grew significantly during the mostly prosperous and peaceful 1980s and most of the 1990s, the deficit spending-based policy responses to the 2008 financial crisis and COVID economic shutdowns have helped fuel especially rapid growth since that time.
-Because it’s the nature of wars and recessions to break out whenever they choose to do so, the possibility of a big and unexpected surge in spending is always possible.
+Because it’s the nature of wars and recessions to break out at unpredictable times, the possibility of a big and unexpected surge in spending is always possible.

-Financial markets generally react over time to changes in the pace of economic growth, and the direction of corporate earnings and asset prices, rather than to short-lived political events such as the approach of the debt ceiling.
+Stock markets generally react over time to changes in the pace of economic growth, and the direction of corporate earnings, rather than to short-lived political events such as the approach of the debt ceiling.
 However, US stocks have historically turned volatile as the government has approached the debt ceiling and then have risen on average in the months following an agreement to raise the debt limit.
 That was the case even after the 2011 downgrade.

 What can investors do about the rising national debt?

 There will always be risks if you are an investor.
-So it's important to take a long-term view of your investments and review them regularly to make sure they line up with your time frame for investing, risk tolerance, and financial situation.
+And particularly in an election year, it’s important to remember that markets are nonpartisan, driven by economic fundamentals.
+So, take a long-term view of your investments and review them regularly to make sure they line up with your time frame for investing, risk tolerance, and financial situation.
 Ideally, your investment mix is one that offers the potential to meet your goals while also letting you rest easy at night.

 We suggest you—on your own or with your financial advisor—define your goals and time frame, take stock of your tolerance for risk, and choose a diversified mix of stocks, bonds, and short-term investments that you consider appropriate for your investing goals.